-- Develop research tools and methods to address critical questions related to the education of ELs.
+- Develop research and policy tools related to the education of ELs.

-- Provide professional development pathways for teachers and educational leaders to address the needs of ELs.
+- Provide research-based professional development for teachers and educational leaders to address the needs of ELs.

-- Compile resources to support schools and educational institutions working with ELs.
+- Develop and compile resources to support schools and educational institutions working with ELs.

 A Leader in Research

 CEEL is committed to furthering research that builds capacity in the areas of teaching and learning, leadership and advocacy, assessment and planning, and educational reform and policy.
 Currently, little or no research exists that connects these areas to educating second language learners.
 CEEL proposes to contribute to this body of knowledge so as to positively affect the achievement of English Learners.

 Educator & Leadership Preparation Programs with a Lens on English Learners

 Through funding from Bank of America, CEEL will provide scholarships for three levels of professional development and graduate level education at LMU: 1) Certification for Leadership in Biliteracy; 2) students in the Master of Arts in Biliteracy, Leadership, and Intercultural Education; and 3) Bank of America Doctoral Fellows in Educational Leadership for Social Justice.